How To Be A Valuable Employee

 By: Stan Popovich

-As a result, here are six suggestions on how to be a valuable employee at your current job.
+Being a good employee helps with job security and makes your work environment more productive.
+Here are some suggestions on how to become a valuable employee at your current job.

-4. Always dress for success: Sometimes you may have an employee who is a hard worker, but does not take the time to take care of their personal hygiene.
-Always make sure you comb your hair and that you are wearing the appropriate clothing.
-The rule of thumb is to dress as if you were going on a job interview.
+Always dress for success.
+You may have an employee who is a hard worker but does not take the time to take care of their personal hygiene.
+Make sure you comb your hair and that you are wearing the appropriate clothing.

-6. Get to know others: It is important that the people you work with know something about you besides your job functions.
+7. Get to know others: It is important that the people you work with know something about you besides your job functions.
 Getting to know the people at your job is a great way in developing positive relationships.
+Work on creating meaningful bonds with your supervisors and coworkers.

 Like What You Read?